 Healthy Kapha Tablets

-Even though it is vata season now, if the winter and spring tend to be your most challenging seasons and/or you have been plagued by kapha imbalances and are less disturbed by vata imbalances, Healthy Kapha may be more appropriate for you.
-This warming and astringent formula is designed to restore and maintain balanced kapha, without aggravating vata or pitta.
+Healthy Kapha is a warming, astringent formula designed to restore and maintain balanced kapha without aggravating vata or pitta.
 In particular, Healthy Kapha supports a clear respiratory system, a robust immune system, and helps support the maintenance of a healthy weight.
-If you are doing a longer rejuvenation program, you might consider switching from Healthy Vata to Healthy Kapha in the winter or spring – whenever the cool, wet weather begins to make balancing kapha a higher priority.
-Take one to two Healthy Kapha tablets, once or twice daily, or as directed by your health practitioner.
+If you are doing a longer rejuvenation program, you might consider switching from Healthy Vata to Healthy Kapha in the winter or spring—whenever the cool, wet weather begins to make balancing kapha a higher priority.

 Bibhitaki is one of three ingredients in the famous Ayurvedic formula, triphala, but it is particularly calming to kapha.
 If your primary imbalance relates to kapha, you could use bibhitaki in place of triphala, but in a similar manner—taking ½ teaspoon of Bibhitaki powder with ½ teaspoon Ghee and ½ teaspoon honey in the morning.

-This formula is designed to kindle a strong digestive fire while burning away fat and natural toxins.
+Kapha Digest is designed to kindle a strong digestive fire while burning away fat and natural toxins.
 And since proper digestion is essential to effective rejuvenation, these tablets can truly enhance your rejuvenation experience.
 This formula simultaneously rejuvenates the lungs and supports clear and healthy respiratory channels.
-Take one to two Kapha Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

 Not surprisingly, your lifestyle has a profound impact on your body’s ability to repair, regenerate, and revitalize itself.
 When we fill our days—particularly our mornings—with calming, nurturing practices that set a tone of health, relaxation, and self-love, our bodies are much better able to nurture the rejuvenation process.